a-e-cole/swyft-CMB/README.md

 # swyft-CMB

-This repository allows one to reproduce computations presented in arXiv: xxxx.xxxx
+This repository allows one to reproduce computations presented in "Fast and Credible Likelihood-Free Cosmology with Truncated Marginal Neural Ratio Estimation," arXiv: xxxx.xxxx.
+Here we use `swyft` (available at https://github.com/undark-lab-swyft).

-Currently the code uses an old version of swyft, included as a submodule.
-In the near future, notebooks will be updated to use a more recent version of swyft (including parallel simulation and updated interface).
+This repository uses and older commit of `swyft` -- this will be updated (to include parallel simulation and new interface) in the future.
+Install this version by entering the directory and running `pip install -e .`.

-The main simulator relies on the publicly available Boltzmann code class https://github.com/lesgourg/class_public/.
+The main simulator relies on the publicly available Boltzmann code `class` https://github.com/lesgourg/class_public/.
 See that repo for installation details.

-We include as an example a small datastore with CMB power spectra.
+We include a demonstration notebook in `notebooks/demo-TTTEEE.ipynb`, which performs inference for the forecasting CMB simulator and demonstrates the empirical credibility test.
+Accompanying this is a small datastore (roughly 10,000 samples) with CMB power spectra and BAO measurements.
+This is about 500 MB.

+The `HiLLiPoP` likelihood is available at https://github.com/planck-npipe/hillipop.
+It is quite large.
+Detailed instructions for modifying that code and defining the corresponding simulator will appear here soon.